tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

         - Organizing Resources:

-        Resources are grouped by their function or application to ensure logical separation.
+            - Resources are grouped by their function or application to ensure logical separation.
 The kubectl configuration files are arranged based on the different microservices

         - Applying YAML Files:

-            - Individual Application: Each YAML file is applied independently to validate its deployment in isolation.

             - Recursive Deployment: A batch deployment is achieved by applying all YAML files recursively from the root directory.
 This is accomplished by the following command : kubectl apply -f /EKS-and-Monitoring-with-OpenTelemetry/phase2/deployment/open-telemetry --recursive --namespace otel-demo

         - Validation:

             - Checked the status of resources (kubectl get pods, kubectl get services) to ensure successful deployment.
             - Used kubectl logs and kubectl describe commands for debugging failed deployments.

     - Challenges and Resolutions

-        Dependency Issues: Service Deployment failing due to dependencies between the services
+        - Dependency Issues: Service Deployment failing due to dependencies between the services

-        Resolution: Ensuring certain microservices are deployed first before the others.
+        - Resolution: Ensuring certain microservices are deployed first before the others.
+The order of deployment was important as certain services were depended on the other

-        ClusterRole Binding Errors: Figuring out permission management for IAM Roles and Users, thereby enabling the EKS Client and github action workflow to interact with EKS
+        - ClusterRole Binding Errors: Figuring out permission management for IAM Roles and Users, thereby enabling the EKS Client and github action workflow to interact with EKS.

     - Conclusion